bsiepe/ADEMP-PreReg/Readme.md

 # ADEMP Preregistration
 [![DOI](https://zenodo.org/badge/706519068.svg)](https://zenodo.org/doi/10.5281/zenodo.10057883)

-This repository contains the ADEMP preregistration (ADEMP-PreReg) template introduced in Siepe et al. (2023, <https://doi.org/10.31234/osf.io/ufgy6>).
-This preprint also contains general recommendations for simulation studies.
+This repository contains the ADEMP preregistration (ADEMP-PreReg) template introduced in Siepe et al. (2023, <https://doi.org/10.31234/osf.io/ufgy6>), which is based on the ADEMP reporting structure from Morris et al. (2019, <https://doi.org/10.1002/sim.8086>).
+Both papers also contain general recommendations for simulation studies.
 ADEMP-PreReg is a general-purpose preregistration template for Monte Carlo simulation studies which was developed for psychology, but can be used for other quantitative disciplines as well.

 ## How to use it?